Loyalty program for small businesses

 Let’s have a look below at a few steps that growing companies should follow to build a successful customer loyalty program.

-- Punch cards: Punch cards are one of the most commonly used rewards programs for B2C companies.
+Punch cards are one of the most commonly used rewards programs for B2C companies.
 Customers receive a business card that gets a hole punched in it after every purchase they make.
 Once a customer reaches a certain number of holes, they receive a special perk or reward.
 The benefit of this system is that the business can guarantee that the customer will visit them a certain number of times before issuing a reward.

-- Free trials: Free trials are typically used to convert potential leads, but they can also be utilized in rewards programs as well.
+Free trials are typically used to convert potential leads, but they can also be utilized in rewards programs as well.
 For example, you can release a free trial on a product to be launched to members of your loyalty program.
 This not only acts as a reward for customer loyalty but also works as a marketing tactic that primes your customers for a future sales call.

-- Partnerships: One way to add value is to look externally to businesses that you could potentially partner with.
+One way to add value is to look externally to businesses that you could potentially partner with.
 By combining your resources, you can create an offer that benefits both you, your partner, and your shared customers.

-- Referral schemes: You can turn your loyal customers into your advocates by offering them an attractive reward for customer referrals.
+You can turn your loyal customers into your advocates by offering them an attractive reward for customer referrals.
 If your offer is good enough, customers will be happy to take the time to network your business to other potential leads.

-- Points: Tracking points is a tried and true method of tracking customer loyalty.
+Tracking points is a tried and true method of tracking customer loyalty.
 The two keys to making these programs successful are a worthwhile incentive and a reasonable timeline to earn the incentive.

-- Loyalty discounts: These types of programs allow you to give back to the customer while also collecting data that can help you personalize their buying experience.
+These types of programs allow you to give back to the customer while also collecting data that can help you personalize their buying experience.
 You should offer consistent discounts to customers every time they display an identification marker that associates them with the program.
 This might be a QR code, a card, or even a phone number.